PhysiCell-Tools/python-loader/man/TUTORIAL_python3_scverse.md

 #l_ann = mcdsts.get_anndata(collapse=False)

 # collapsed:
-# one anndata object for the whole time can be processed in the same way as a single time step, using time as a feature.
+# one anndata object for the whole time can be processed in the same way as a single time step, using time as a attribute.
 # this was not so obvious to me!
 annts = mcdsts.get_anndata()
-sc.pp.neighbors(annts, n_neighbors=15)  # compute the neighborhood graph with the neighbors preprocess step. sc.tl.leiden(annts, resolution=0.01)  # cluster the neighborhood graph with the leiden tool. sc.tl.umap(annts)  # process anndata object with the umap tool. sc.pl.umap(annts, color=['time','current_phase','cell_type','leiden'], ncols=2)  # plot the umap result colored by some features.
+sc.pp.neighbors(annts, n_neighbors=15)  # compute the neighborhood graph with the neighbors preprocess step. sc.tl.leiden(annts, resolution=0.01)  # cluster the neighborhood graph with the leiden tool. sc.tl.umap(annts)  # process anndata object with the umap tool. sc.pl.umap(annts, color=['time','current_phase','cell_type','leiden'], ncols=2)  # plot the umap result colored by some attributes.
 ```

 ### 5.2 Squidpy - spatial single cell data analysis